The Best Things to do in Savannakhet, Laos

 Ho Chi Minh Trail

 Part of the Ho Chi Minh Trail is accessible from Savannakhet – although it should be visited with caution.
 Laos is the most bombed country in the world; which happened in the ‘Secret War’ which was simultaneous to the bombing of Vietnam.
 There are still unexploded mines in the countryside and people still die from them going off today.
 It’s best to ask tourist information about how to visit there.
+If you’re visiting Vietnam, a more popular alternative is to do a Ho Chi Minh Trail tour from Hue to Hoi An.

 Like the whole of Laos, there are a few lovely waterfalls in the Savannakhet province.
 Most of these actually lay in the eastern part, towards the Vietnam border – so you won’t be doing them in a day trip from Savannakhet!
 But if you fancy an adventure and seeing something different, then ask the tourist information office about Phalong Waterfall and Sepon Waterfall.